sueddeutsche/editron/docs/doc-editor-options.md

 #### select

-Per default, a selection (_html: select_) is rendered for a json-schema containing an enum, with the following setting
+Per default, a selection (_html: select_) is rendered for a json-schema containing an enum.
+Per json-schema specification it is defined as list of values, for example `enum: Array<string>`.
+In user interfaces we usually want to display more readable values, thus we need another enum-setting, containing the selection's display values, like in the following example:
-(Selection labels may differentiate from the enum values)

 ```js
 {